 Community Conversations are facilitated dialogues on selected topics held via Zoom.
-We invite you to our Zoom Living Room, a safe, trusted space.
+We invite you to our Zoom Living Room, an open, trusted space.
 Community members come together to relate and to connect.
 An invitation to share perspective, generate understanding, build relationships, and ultimately strengthen the community.

 Agreements we set as ground rules to ensure a safe environment for great conversation: